-Capstone's EBITDA and net income were both higher than in the first quarter of 2016.
-Higher EBITDA from Capstone's continuing operations reflect:
+In 2017, Capstone's EBITDA and net income from continuing operations were both higher for the second quarter and year-to-date periods.
+Higher year-to-date EBITDA from Capstone's continuing operations reflects:

-- Higher power segment results, primarily because of the new wind facilities added since January 1, 2016, consisting of Ganaraska and Grey Highlands ZEP ("GHG"), Grey Highlands Clean and Snowy Ridge, as well as contributions from Whitecourt relating to the new government grant and an increase in the fair value of the embedded derivative, which generally increases as forecasted Alberta power pool prices fall; and - Lower corporate expenses, relating to costs associated with the 2016 acquisition of Capstone by iCON Infrastructure Partners III, LP ("iCON III"), including professional fees and staff separation costs.
+- Higher power segment results, primarily due to new wind facilities added since January 1, 2016, consisting of Ganaraska and Grey Highlands ZEP (collectively, "GHG"), Grey Highlands Clean, Snowy Ridge and Settlers Landing; - Contributions from Whitecourt relating to the new government grant and an increase in the fair value of the embedded derivative, which generally increases as forecasted Alberta power pool prices fall; and - Lower corporate expenses from costs associated with the 2016 acquisition of Capstone by iCON Infrastructure Partners III, LP ("iCON III"), including professional fees and staff separation costs.